 Also you can buy small fast growing companies long before fund managers are even aware of them.
-This is because fund managers, because of the large amounts of money they invest, only look at companies when they are quite large.
+This is as fund managers, because of the large amounts of money they invest, only look at companies when they are large.

 4. You have no benchmark